geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 The GGC app implements a set of Dart "domain" classes that mirror these Firebase collections, so (for example) there is a Dart class called "Chapter" (that defines the structure of a Chapter entity), and a Dart class called "ChapterCollection" (which holds a list of Chapter entity instances and provides operations upon them).

+#### Entity Hierarchy

-The following diagram provides a high-level overview of the entities in the data model and their basic relationships:
+The following diagram provides a high-level overview of the entities in the data model organized into a three level hierarchy:

 <img style={{borderStyle: "solid"}} src="/img/develop/release-1.0/data-model/entity-overview.png"/>